derharry/svelte-zeeltephp/README.md

    BASE=/build-prod                        # starting from `DOCUMENT_ROOT`; e.g. http://localhost/build-prod
    PUBLIC_ZEELTEPHP_BASE=/build-prod/api/  # Same as BASE but ends with `api/`
    ```
-   Note: If no `.env.production` is specified, the variables are auto-generated and will run by default as:
+   <ins>Note:</ins> If no `.env.production` is specified, the variables are auto-generated and will run by default as:
          `http://localhost/myZPproject/build` or `https://www.domain.com/build`.

 ---